How to Optimize Your Google My Business Description

 Google has been making big “updates” to Google My Business listings!
 These improvements are making Google My Business more and more appealing for both searchers and business owners.

 No longer does your optimized Google My Business (GMB) listing have to contain just the basic information about your business, like your company name, address, phone number, hours, and types of payments you accept.
 Your listing can now contain so much more!

 Over the past few months Google has been adding so many cool features that it’s a little hard to keep up!
-(If you haven’t logged into your GMB dashboard lately, you should probably log in and see what’s going on.)
+(If you haven’t logged into your GMB dashboard lately, you should probably access your Google Business login and see what’s going on.)

 Recent updates to Google My Business: